bensheldon/good_job/README.md

 All contributions, from feedback to code and beyond, are welcomed and appreciated 🙏

 - Review the [Prioritized Project Backlog](https://github.com/bensheldon/good_job/projects/1).
-- Open a new Issue or contribute to an [existing Issue](https://github.com/bensheldon/good_job/issues).
+- Open a new issue or contribute to an [existing Issue](https://github.com/bensheldon/good_job/issues).
 Questions or suggestions are fantastic.
 - Participate according to our [Code of Conduct](/CODE_OF_CONDUCT.md).
 - Financially support the project via [Sponsorship](https://github.com/sponsors/bensheldon).